-- the location and boundaries of land tenures, in place or proposed, to which the project area is, or will be, subject - potential areas for works and infrastructure associated with the project - the location and boundaries of the project area - major transport corridors (including rail and road).
+- the location and boundaries of land tenures, in place or proposed, to which the project area is, or will be, subject - potential areas for works and infrastructure associated with the project - the location and boundaries of the project area.

-This section should include maps, preferably with an air photo base, at a suitable scale that illustrate the project area in relation to the land and petroleum tenures and natural and built features of the area.
+This section should include maps, preferably with an air photo base, at a scale of not smaller than 1:50,000 that illustrates the project area in relation to the land and petroleum tenures and natural and built features of the area.